 U-Shaped and L-Shaped Stairs: $1,900 – $4,000

-L-Shaped stairs are those which are essentially two smaller flights of steps connected by a landing area which creates a 90-degree turn, while U-shaped staircases are built on the same principle, except with a 180-degree turn instead.
+L-Shaped stairs are those which are essentially two smaller flights of steps and stair railings connected by a landing area which creates a 90-degree turn, while U-shaped staircases are built on the same principle, except with a 180-degree turn instead.

 Both are visually more interesting than straight staircases, and while that alone can make them a great addition to your home, that isn’t their biggest benefit.

 No, the main reason why L-Shaped and U-Shaped stairs have begun overtaking straight staircases as the default option in modern homes is that they’re much safer.
 If you do happen to fall from the top of the stairs, you’ll have the landing there to break your fall, reducing the risk of serious injury.